-According to data published by the Brain Injury Alliance, approximately 2.8 million Americans sustain a traumatic brain injury (TBI) each year.
+According to data published by the Brain Injury Association of America, approximately 2.8 million Americans sustain a traumatic brain injury (TBI) each year, and almost 70,000 of those resulted in deaths in 2021, according to the Centers for Disease Control and Prevention.
 One of the most concerning side effects of this type of personal injury is brain swelling, which can have a host of different negative immediate and long-term impacts on the overall quality of life of the accident victim.

 When a driver suffers a brain injury that causes swelling after an accident, they are often concerned not only for their physical health but also the myriad of financial costs that result from the event.
 When another driver is at fault for the victim’s injuries, that person may be liable for financially compensating the injured victim for any damages incurred from the crash.
 Read on for what drivers should know about brain swelling after a car accident.